 For this purpose, it is necessary to keep a collaborative environment, sit down with team members and any other relevant stakeholders, and communicate regularly about the status of your strategy.
 The human factor combined with the power of data can lead businesses to reap all the rewards from their efforts.

-KPI Goals & Targets Examples
+KPI Goals & Targets Examples?

-So far, we’ve covered the definition of KPI targets, outlined a 5-step checklist to set attainable ones, and covered the importance of a system for efficient monitoring and decision making.
+So far, we’ve covered the definition of KPI targets, outlined a 5-step checklist to set attainable ones, and covered the importance of a system for efficient monitoring and decision-making.
 For the last section of this post, we will see how these two measurements work in action by providing a list of examples in a business context.

 1. Goal: Double Revenue

 The first in our list of KPI goals examples is about revenue.
-We already covered this example before in the post, but we will go through it more in detail here.
+We already covered this example before in the post, but we will go through it in more detail here.

 In short words, revenue is the money generated from normal business operations such as the sales of goods or services.
-It does not consider costs and it is calculated with the following formula: Revenue = Amount of Sales x Average Price of Service / Sales Price - Sales deductions.
+It does not consider costs, and it is calculated with the following formula: Revenue = Amount of Sales x Average Price of Service / Sales Price - Sales deductions.

 As we can see from the formula, there are various elements that influence revenue growth.
 Some of them are the number of sales, your average prices, as well as any deductions from promotions.
-Now, if we follow our goal of doubling revenue in 5 years our targets should follow that same line.
-Below we mention three examples for this particular goal which can be a fundamental part of a sales dashboard.
+Now, if we follow our goal of doubling revenue in 5 years, our targets should follow that same line.
+Below we mention three examples of this particular goal which can be a fundamental part of a sales dashboard.

 a.
 Average Transaction Size